COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Related Work

-The dilution of local information in standard self-attention for natural language processing and the benefit of its reinstatement was first discussed for neural machine translation (NMT) by Wu et al. in~\cite{wu2019pay}.
-The authors demonstrated that encoding the local context with a convolution operation could outperform the global encoding of a self-attention mechanism.
-They introduced a dynamic convolution operation to replace self-attention layers.
+\paragraph{Local attention.} The dilution of local information in a standard self-attention mechanism for NLP and the benefit of its reinstatement was first discussed for NMT by Wu~\etal~\shortcite{wu2019pay}.
+They presented the dynamic convolution to replace global encoding with the self-attention layers.
+They demonstrated that only encoding the local context could outperform executing a global encoding via self-attention.

-Several works followed that tried to integrate both local, leveraging a dynamic convolution technique, and global encoding, leveraging a self-attention mechanism.
-Zhang et al.~\shortcite{zhang2020dynamic} presented a new module, where a dynamic convolution and a self-attention mechanism were placed in parallel for machine translation.
-Subsequently, Jiang et al.~\shortcite{jiang2020convbert} further connected a self-attention mechanism and a dynamic convolution in series to form a mixed-attention mechanism to build a new language model.
-However, a standard dynamic convolution layer only considers the constraint within the current window.
+Several works followed that tried to integrate both local, leveraging the dynamic convolution technique, and global encoding, leveraging the self-attention mechanism.
+Zhang~\etal~\shortcite{zhang2020dynamic} presented a novel module where a dynamic convolution and a self-attention mechanism were placed in parallel for NMT.
+Jiang~\etal~\shortcite{jiang2020convbert} further connected a self-attention mechanism and a dynamic convolution in series to form a mixed-attention mechanism.

-Recently, in the area of computer vision, Yuan et al.~\shortcite{volo} and Xiao et al.~\shortcite{early_conv} demonstrated that a significant factor limiting the performance of a self-attention based fashion for visual recognition was its low efficacy on encoding the local features as well.
-Moreover, Yuan et al.~\shortcite{volo} proposed the vision outlooker (VOLO) for efficient token aggregation by an outlook attention mechanism, with which a transformer-based model could outperform the convolutional neural network based fashions on the visual recognition task.

-Compared to dynamic convolution, the outlook attention mechanism that we adopt here considers more pair-wise constraints for the current token embedding.
-Specifically, instead of considering the constraint within a single current window, the constraints in all windows containing the anchor token are taken into account by an outlook attention mechanism.
+Recently, in the area of CV, Yuan~\etal~\shortcite{volo} and Xiao~\etal~\shortcite{early_conv} demonstrated that a significant factor limiting the performance of the transformer-based fashion for visual tasks was the low efficacy of the self-attention mechanism in encoding the local features as well.
+Moreover, Yuan~\etal~\shortcite{volo} proposed VOLO for efficient pixel token aggregation via an outlook attention mechanism, with which a transformer-based model could outperform the classical CNN-based models on visual recognition and segmentation.
+Compared to the standard dynamic convolution technique, handling a single constraint within the current window only, the outlook attention mechanism deals with more pair-wise constraints for the current token encoding.
+Specifically, it considers all local windows containing the current token.